calaldees/blog/musings/gunToTheHead.md

 Nonsense
 --------

-I used to laugh at a scene in the hollywood movie "Swordfish" where an 'ace hacker' was put at gunpoint to hack the pentagon with a gun to his head while being distractedly serviced by a young lady and give 60 seconds before the trigger was pulled.
+I used to laugh at a scene in the hollywood movie "Swordfish" where an 'ace hacker' was put at gunpoint to 'hack the pentagon' with a gun to his head while being distractedly serviced by a young lady and given 60 seconds before the trigger was pulled to blow his brains out.
 Needless to say the 'ace hacker' survived by successfully hacking the pentagon.

 Utter utter nonsense ...